kevinbackhouse/exiv2-team/book/IMaEA.md

 ### Writing Files

 Exiv2 is very reliable at writing files which conform to standards.
-The way in which this is achieved is to by calling image->writeMetata() which delegates to the handlers writeMetata().
+The way in which this is achieved is to by calling image->writeMetadata() which delegates to the handlers writeMetadata().

 Because the handler understands the structure of the image, it writes a temporary in memory copy of the image.
 It proceeds to parse the image and copy the data to the temporary file.
 When it arrives at each of the four metadata blocks (Exif, ICC, IPTC and XMP) it calls the serializer to create a buffer of data which is injected into the temporary image.
 When it arrives the EOF on the original file, if no error has been detected it calls io->transfer() on the temporary image.
 The operation transfer() copies the bytes from the temporary stream to the permanent file.